 What comes to mind when you think of the month of May?
-The reopening of some states, pending PCS season, beginning of summer, or maybe even Memorial Day?
+Flowers blooming from April showers?
+Pending PCS season?
+The beginning of summer… or maybe even Memorial Day?
 If I am being honest, those were the things that popped into my head, but May actually has so much more significance….

 Any one want to take a guess?